-Labour Market Agreement for Persons with Disabilities Annual Plan - 2009/2010 Departmental Program Expenditure Summary Provincial Department And Agency/Program Services Area of Priority Target Population Program Description Shareable Cost Estimate 2009/2010 DEPARTMENT OF HUMAN RESOURCES, LABOUR AND EMPLOYMENT Work Oriented Rehabilitation Centres (WORC) 1.
+Labour Market Agreement for Persons with Disabilities Annual Plan - 2012-2013 Departmental Program Expenditure Summary Provincial Department And Agency/Program Services Area of Priority Target Population Program Description Shareable Cost Estimate 2012-2013 DEPARTMENT OF ADVANCED EDUCATION AND SKILLS Work Oriented Rehabilitation Centres (WORC) 1.
 Employment Participation 2.
 Employment Opportunities 3.
 Connecting Employers and Persons with Disabilities Persons with developmental disabilities who wish to pursue employment.
-There are two Work Oriented Rehabilitation Centres, (WORC), in the province located in Lewisporte and St. John's.
+There are two Work Oriented Rehabilitation Centres in the province located in Lewisporte and St. John's.
 These agencies provide job placement services and employment training for adults with developmental disabilities.
-These agencies also provide work related opportunities prior to employment in the community.
-Individuals can apply directly to the organization or to the local office of Human Resources, Labour and Employment. \$433,200 Newfoundland Coordinating Council on Deafness (NCCD) 1.
+These agencies also provide work- related opportunities prior to employment in the community.
+Individuals can apply directly to the organization or to the local office of Advanced Education and Skills. \$433,300 Newfoundland Coordinating Council on Deafness (NCCD) 1.
 Education and Training Persons with disabilities who wish to pursue post secondary training or employment.
 Funding is provided to NCCD for the provision of educational support services for post-secondary students who are hard of hearing or deaf.
-Services provided to individuals include vocational counseling, tutorial services, note-taking services, orientation services and provision and maintenance of personalized assistive listening devices and accessories. \$44,800 HRLE Administrative Services 1.
+Services provided to individuals include vocational counseling, tutorial services, note-taking services, orientation services and provision and maintenance of personalized assistive listening devices and accessories. \$44,100 Advanced Education and Skills Administrative Services 1.
 Education and Training 2.
 Employment Participation 3.
 Employment Opportunities 4.
 Connecting Employers and Persons with Disabilities 5.
 Building on the existing knowledge base Persons with disabilities who wish to pursue post secondary training or employment.
-Funding for the salary and associated costs to deliver the programs and services of the Canada-Newfoundland and Labrador labour Market Agreement for Persons with Disabilities.
-Funding includes salary costs for Director, Program and Policy Development Specialist, Administrative Officer and Word Processing Equipment Operator. \$244,800
+Funding for the salary and associated costs to deliver the programs and services of the Canada-Newfoundland and Labrador Labour Market Agreement for Persons with Disabilities.
+Funding includes salary costs for a Director, Program and Policy Development Specialist, Administrative Officer and Word Processing Equipment Operator. \$244,800